 NFPA 70E compliance can sometimes be difficult to understand or confusing to apply to PPE.
 We're here to help.

-At Model Apparel, we can start getting you set up with a professional, compliant uniform program in minutes, thanks to our extensive inventory and super-efficient software.
+At Model Apparel, we can get you set up with a professional, compliant uniform program in minutes.
+Our extensive inventory and user-friendly ordering system make outfitting your team easy.
 That includes NFPA 70E compliant PPE.

 When you work with Model Apparel, you get:

 - Professional, compliant uniforms.
 We serve every industry, including oil and gas, transportation, facilities management, utilities, service providers, and education.

 - Every product and size you need.
 We've got all the professional, compliant garments you need, and stock them in every size from Small to 6XL.

 - No-hassle ordering.
 Our custom online system removes all the messy paperwork and organizational headaches from the process.

 - Fast order fulfillment.
 Most orders are ready in days, not weeks.

 - Trusted service.
 For 30 years, companies like Dunkin', John Deere, Marathon, Stoney's Beer, Fortis Energy, and hundreds of others have trusted us to deliver quality uniforms on-time and on-budget.

 You have plenty to do today.
 Let's check uniforms off the list.
 Click the button below to get started.